rslasater/Synthetic_Modeling/README.md

 - Label laundering transactions for easy classification.
 - Laundering participants are selected from agents with legitimate activity so no new accounts appear only in laundering transactions.
+- Legitimate transactions that occur before an account participates in laundering remain untainted when labels propagate.
 - Export clean `.csv` or `.xlsx` files for Excel.
 - Cash transactions now include a `channel` field (`ATM` or `Teller`).
 Amounts handled at an ATM are rounded to the nearest $20 and limited to $500.
 When a